Updated: Jun 05, 2023

 White believes there are three Rs when it comes to networking—relationships, resources, and reciprocity.
 She says that she's seen millennials struggle with each of those basics.
 "Successful networking is an acquired skill," she says, explaining that there is a need for more networking advice.

 Luckily, networking is easy to learn.
 Follow these networking tips to help you up your game.

 A lot of people make the mistake of only thinking about how they can meet their own needs while networking.
 But networking is just as much about helping others as it is about finding ways to boost your career.
 That's why White believes one of the most important networking tips is to focus first on connecting with the people you meet and listening to them.

 "Engage in genuine conversation to discover mutual interest before shoving a business card in someone's face," she says.
 "Honestly, it's offensive when someone gives me their entire spiel and presents a card if I haven't expressed any real interest."

 Not sure what to talk about?
-White suggests you ask an ice breaking questions like what potential challenges the person is facing in their industry or career at the moment or what brought them to the event.
+White suggests you ask an ice-breaking question like what potential challenges the person is facing in their industry or career at the moment or what brought them to the event.

 "If you are not sure how to jog a conversation and break the ice, lead with an open-ended question," she says.
 "If you listen long enough, people will tell you who they are and what they need."

-Jenny Powers, the founder of a Brooklyn-based networking group for women called Running With Heels, often gives networking advice to those nervous about it and suggests that you listen actively.
+Jenny Powers, the founder of a Brooklyn-based networking group for women, often gives networking advice to those nervous about it and suggests that you listen actively.